equiet/recognizer/README.md

 Recognizer
 ==========

-Ideas for advanced developer tools for dynamic languages.
+Experimental implementation of semantic highlighting and other ideas for better development in dynamic languages.

 ## How to install